Identification and Estimation of Causal Effects with Confounders Missing Not at Random: Conclusions

-In this paper, we investigated the identification and estimation of causal effects in observational studies when confounders are missing not at random under the treatment-independent missingness assumption.
-We establish the identification of causal effects in commonly-used outcome, treatment propensity score, and missing probability models and propose a doubly robust estimator for the average causal effect.
-The simulation results indicated that our proposed estimator remains unbiased even when the outcome model is misspecified, whereas the complete case analysis and multiple imputation methods can often lead to biased estimators in the presence of missing not at random confounders.
+We investigate the identification and estimation of causal effects in observational studies with confounders missing not at random, under the assumption of treatment-independent missingness.
+In this regard, we established the identification of causal effects in some widely used parametric outcome models, treatment propensity score models, and missing probability models, and proposed weighted estimating equation-based estimators, including a doubly robust estimator, for the average causal effect.
+Simulation results showed that our proposed estimator remained unbiased even in the presence of mis-specified outcome models, while complete case analysis and multiple imputation methods often produced biased estimators when dealing with confounders missing not at random.
+Our research provides a valuable contribution to the growing body of literature on causal inference in the context of missing confounder data.

-The treatment-independent missingness assumption is also applicable in other settings.
-For example, in randomised experiments, if the missing confounders are collected before the treatment assignment, their missingness cannot be affected by the treatment \citep{Zhao_Ding_2021}.

-Future research related to this work has several potential avenues for exploration.
-One area of interest is to extend the proposed method to handle more complex missing data patterns beyond the current focus on single missing confounders.
-Another area of focus could be the application of the proposed method to longitudinal studies, where MNAR data is often encountered.
-These extensions may lead to unbiased estimations of causal effects in these studies.
+Further research may extend the proposed method to handle more complex missing data patterns beyond the current focus on single missing confounders.
+Another promising avenue for future research could be applying our proposed method to longitudinal studies, where missing not at random data is frequently encountered.